luk036/ellipsoid-method/ell-review.md

 If $A$ is real, the following recursive relations apply for the entries of $D$ and $L$:

-$$ D*{j} = A*{jj} - \sum*{k=1}^{j-1} L*{jk}L\_{jk}^\* D_k, $$
+$$D*{j} = A*{jj} - \sum*{k=1}^{j-1} L*{jk}L\_{jk}^\* D_k, $$

 $$
 L_{ij} = \frac{1}{D_j} \left( A_{ij} - \sum_{k=1}^{j-1} L_{ik} L_{jk}^* D_k \right) \quad \text{for } i>j.
 $$

-Again, the pattern of access allows the entire computation to be performed in-place if desired.
+Once more, the pattern of access enables the entire computation to be performed in-place.

-The Cholesky or LDLT decomposition can be computed using either row-based or column-based methods.
+The Cholesky or LDLT decomposition can be computed using either row-based or column-based methods:

-- Column-Based: In this method, the computation proceeds by columns.
-The inner loops compute the current column using a matrix-vector product that accumulates the effects of previous columns.
+- Column-Based: In this approach, the computation is conducted in a column-wise manner.
+The inner loops calulate the current column using a matrix-vector product that accumulates the effects of previous columns.

-- Row-Based: In this method, the computation proceeds by rows.
-The inner loops compute the current row by solving a triangular system involving previous rows.
+- Row-Based: In this approach, the calculations are conducted row by row.
+The inner loops are responsible for computing the current row, which is achieved by solving a triangular system involving previous rows.

-Each outer loop index selection produces a distinct Cholesky algorithm, which is named after the portion of the matrix updated by the basic operation within the inner loops.
-Whether to use a row-based or column-based method depends on the specific problem requirements, as well as system properties such as memory layout and access patterns.
-With row-based decomposition and lazy evaluation technique, the cutting plane construction can be done with exactness in $O(p^3)$.
-This allows for effective oracle implementation.
+The selection of each outer loop index results in a unique Cholesky algorithm, named after the portion of the matrix updated by the fundamental operation within the inner loops.
+The choice between a row-based or column-based method depends on the specific requirements of the problem, as well as the system properties, such as memory layout and access patterns.
+The row-based decomposition and lazy evaluation technique allow for the cutting plane construction to be completed with exactness in $O(p^3)$.
+This allows for the effective implementation of oracles.

 The following is the algorithm written in Python:

 ```python